1992 Democratic National Convention

-The 1992 Democratic National Convention nominated Governor Bill Clinton of Arkansas for president and Senator Al Gore from Tennessee for vice president; Clinton announced Gore as his running-mate on July 9, 1992.
-The convention was held at Madison Square Garden in New York City, New York from July 13 to July 16, 1992.
-The Clinton-Gore ticket then faced and defeated their Republican opponents, President George H. W. Bush and Vice President Dan Quayle as well as the independent ticket of Ross Perot and James Stockdale in the 1992 presidential election.
+The 1992 Democratic National Convention nominated Governor Bill Clinton of Arkansas for president and Senator Al Gore of Tennessee for vice president; Clinton had announced Gore as his running mate on July 9, 1992.
+The convention was held at Madison Square Garden in New York City, New York, from July 13 to July 16, 1992.
+The Clinton–Gore ticket then faced and defeated the Republican ticket of President George H. W. Bush and Vice President Dan Quayle, as well as the independent ticket of Ross Perot and James Stockdale, in the 1992 presidential election.

-The convention, organized by chairman Ron Brown, was seen as a great success.
-Unlike some earlier Democratic conventions, it had been well planned and run with few gaffes or errors, as even Republicans conceded.
-As Clinton finished his acceptance speech Fleetwood Mac's "Don't Stop", which would become the theme song of Bill Clinton's 1992 campaign, was played several times during the balloon drop and celebration.
+The convention, organized by Democratic National Committee chairman Ron Brown, was widely seen as a success.
+Contemporary commentary emphasized that, unlike many earlier Democratic conventions, it was tightly stage-managed and produced little open floor drama; one Los Angeles Times analysis called it a convention with "no news" from the floor, meaning no walkouts, no platform fights, no credentials battles, and no rules challenges.
+As Clinton finished his acceptance speech, Fleetwood Mac's "Don't Stop", which became the theme song of his 1992 campaign, was played during the balloon drop and celebration.

-Clinton received a significant poll bounce from the convention, due to both the perceived success of the convention, as well as Ross Perot announcing he was withdrawing from the campaign just as the convention was ending (Perot got back into the race in October).
+Clinton also received a significant convention bounce from the convention, aided by the favorable press coverage it generated and by Perot's withdrawal from the race on the morning of July 16.
+A contemporaneous Washington Post-ABC News poll found Clinton surging into the lead during the convention itself.
+The boost helped establish a lead that survived the remainder of the race, even after Perot re-entered in October.

-The convention bounce gave the Clinton/Gore ticket a lead that only shrank insignificantly when Ross Perot re-entered the race.
-Clinton and Gore went on to defeat President Bush and Vice President Quayle, as well as Perot and Stockdale, in the general election.
+Site selection

-Party platform
+New York City was selected as the convention host in July 1990.
+In the final stage of the site-selection process, the Democratic Party narrowed the field to New York and New Orleans.
+Party officials said New York had offered an especially attractive package, including fundraising advantages tied to New York, New Jersey, and Connecticut donors, while New Orleans' bid had been hurt by labor concerns and by controversy surrounding a recently passed Louisiana abortion bill.
+On July 11, 1990, Ron Brown formally announced New York as the host city.

-The party platform was more centrist than recent preceding Democratic Party platforms had been, reflecting the new positioning of the party.
+The convention marked New York's fifth time hosting a Democratic National Convention and Madison Square Garden's third time serving as the venue for a Democratic convention in the modern television era, after 1976 and 1980.